Azure-Samples/function-app-arm-templates/function-app-deployment-slot/README.md

 Function apps running under the Apps Service plan may have multiple slots, while under the Consumption plan only one slot is allowed.

-Don't set the [WEBSITE_CONTENTSHARE](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#website_contentshare) setting in a deployment slot.
+For Windows, do not need to set the [WEBSITE_CONTENTSHARE](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#website_contentshare) setting in a deployment slot.
 This setting is generated for you when the app is created in the deployment slot.

 + **Microsoft.Web/sites/slots**: The deployment slot for the function app.